 How do I buy a home?

-Like finding a spouse, the process is a little more involved than this.
+The full process is a little more involved than listed above.
 So, let’s get into the details.
 Keep in mind that we’re outlining the common steps of the home buying process, but your experience may be different.

 Keywords: home buying, homebuyers, settle on a home, close on a home, put an offer on a home, find a home, homeownership, getting a home appraised, getting a home inspection, choosing homeowner's insurance

-This page was last updated February 2021.
+This page was last updated January 2023.